alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 - Replace `\,` in the csv files with `,`.

 For this data scrubbing operation, we recommend doing it locally.
-Therefore, the data file that needs to be scrubbed is first downloaded to the ECS through the OSS Brower tool, and then the data scrubbing operation is performed; then, the data scrubbed files are uploaded to another newly created bucket to be distinguished from the original CSV files.
+Therefore, the data file that needs to be scrubbed is first downloaded to the ECS through the Ossbrowser tool, and then the data scrubbing operation is performed; then, the data scrubbed files are uploaded to another newly created bucket to be distinguished from the original CSV files.
-When downloading the original csv files and uploading the cleaned files, we recommend that OSS Brower use OSS's intranet Endpoint for communication, so that intranet traffic charges will be reduced.
+When downloading the original CSV files and uploading the cleaned files, we recommend that Ossbrowser use OSS's intranet Endpoint for communication, so that intranet traffic charges will be reduced.

 ## DDL conversion from Redshift to HybridDB for PostgreSQL
-In this chapter, we will describe the necessary preparations before creating the HybridDB for PostgreSQL database object, mainly converting the DDL statements in the Redshift syntax format to the HybridDB for PostgreSQL syntax format.
+In this chapter, we will describe the necessary preparations before creating the HybridDB for PostgreSQL database objects, mainly converting DDL statements in the Redshift syntax format into the HybridDB for PostgreSQL syntax format.
 At the same time, we will briefly describe the conversion rules.

 ### Prepare CREATE SCHEMA
-This is a sample that conforms to the PostgreSQL syntax format, then you can save it to `create schema.sql`
+This is a sample that conforms to the PostgreSQL syntax format, you can save it to `create schema.sql`:
 ```sql
 CREATE SCHEMA schema1
   AUTHORIZATION xxxpoc;